techcow2/NetSim/README.md

 3. **Saving and Publishing:**

    - Bookmark your simulations for later access.
-   - Publish simulations to generate a shareable link.
+   - Publish simulations to gene a shareable link.

 4. **Model Selection:**